-The official committee typically plays an active role in the Chapter 11 process and is involved in plan formulation, negotiation and confirmation.
-Among other things. the official committee may consult with the debtor concerning the administration of the case, and investigate the conduct, assets, liabilities and financial condition of the debtor, the operation of the debtor's business, and any other matter relevant to the case or a plan.
+The official committee typically plays an active role in the Chapter 11 process and is involved in plan formulation, negotiation and confirmation and may:

+- consult with the debtor concerning the administration of the case; and - investigate the conduct, assets, liabilities and financial condition of the debtor, the operation of the debtor's business, and any other matter relevant to the case or a plan.

 The official committee has standing to be heard on all matters, and may take positions adverse to the debtor and/or object to the confirmation of the Chapter 11 plan.
 A bankruptcy court may give standing to an official committee to commence estate causes of action against third parties in certain circumstances.